nexvium/allssh/README.md

 ### RC file

-If the file `~/.allssrc` (or a pathname in the environment variable `$ALLSSHRC`) exists, it will be used to look for host group definitions.
+If the file `~/.allsshrc` (or a pathname in the environment variable `$ALLSSHRC`) exists, it will be used to look for host group definitions.

-A host group consists of line containing the group name surrounded by brackets, followed by the hostnames or other group names (prefixed by `@`), one per line.
+A host group starts with a line containing the group name (and optional aliases) surrounded by brackets.
+Each group member follows in its own line, optionally followed by a colon and list of user-defined attributes.
+Instead of a hostname, a group name (prefixed by a `@`) may be specified to include all members of that group.
 The end of the group is indicated by EOF or the start of a new group.

 For example, the file below defines three host groups.

 ```
-[X86]
-alpha
-beta

-[ARM]
-gamma
-delta

 [CLUSTER]
 admin
 @X86
 @ARM

+[X86,DESKTOP]
+alpha : CLIENT CENTOS7
+beta  : CLIENT CENTOS8

+[ARM,MOBILE]
+gamma : CLIENT ANDROID
+delta : CLIENT IPHONE
 ```

 ### Disclaimer